On this day: 18 September

-City went into their first European match against Turkish champions Fenerbahce in the midst of an awful run in the league which had seen them win just one of their opening nine games, leaving them teetering above the relegation zone.
+Defending Division One champions City go into their first European Cup match against Turkish champions Fenerbahce in the middle of an awful run in the league which had seen them win just one of their opening nine games.

-That, plus Malcolm Allison’s pre-match claim that City would “terrify Europe” seemed to affect the Blues and the naivety and inexperience showed in a tough first leg that the Turks would edge 2-1 in the second leg.
+That, plus Malcolm Allison’s pre-match claim that City would “terrify Europe” seemed to affect the Blues and the naivety and inexperience showed in a tough first leg that ends 0-0 at Maine Road in front of almost 40,000 fans.

 Do you remember this day?
 We are building the social history of Manchester City and we want you tell us your side of the story.
 If you have a memory or a story of this day, submit it to #citystories.